NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 Four buttons on the left of the header allow the user to perform a variety of actions related to the project:

-* __Save New Cohort__: Creates a new cohort consisting of all the cases in the project.
+* __Save New Cohort__: Creates a new cohort consisting of all the cases in the project
-* __Biospecimen__: Downloads biospecimen metadata associated with all cases in the project in either TSV or JSON format.
+* __Biospecimen__: Downloads biospecimen metadata associated with all cases in the project in either TSV or JSON format
-* __Clinical__: Downloads clinical metadata about all cases in the project in either TSV or JSON format.
+* __Clinical__: Downloads clinical metadata about all cases in the project in either TSV or JSON format
 * __Manifest__: Downloads a manifest for all data files available in the project.
 The manifest can be used with the GDC Data Transfer Tool to download the files.

 ### Primary Sites Table